mongodb/mongo-ruby-driver/docs/TUTORIAL.md

 #### Querying with Regular Expressions

 Regular expressions can be used to query MongoDB.
-To find all names that begin with 'a':
+To find all names that begin with 'M':

     puts coll.find({"name" => /^M/}).to_a